Westamerica Bancorporation (WABC)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, Westamerica Bancorporation has averaged an ROE of 16.7%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows Westamerica Bancorporation has a strong competitive moat.
+Over the last five years, Westamerica Bancorporation has averaged an ROE of 16.8%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This is a bright spot for Westamerica Bancorporation.

-11. Key Takeaways from Westamerica Bancorporation’s Q3 Results
+10. Key Takeaways from Westamerica Bancorporation’s Q4 Results

-Westamerica Bancorporation isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Westamerica Bancorporation falls short of our quality standards.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its improving efficiency ratio shows the business has become more productive, the downside is its projected EPS for the next year is lacking.
-On top of that, its declining net interest margin shows its loan book is becoming less profitable.
+On top of that, its anticipated efficiency ratio over the next year signals its day-to-day expenses will rise.